Spar urethane and Polyurethane are the two wood finish products that I have been using for a very long.

 Although both substances are quite good at what they do, there are some inherent disadvantages they have as well.

-Arguably the biggest drawback to polyurethane is the amount of toxic substances found in the product.
+Arguably the biggest drawback to polyurethane is the number of toxic substances found in the product.

 It was believed for decades that once polyurethane hardened that the toxic elements were trapped.